 Industrial Design Thesis Project.

-In partnership with NUS Healthy Campus Initiative.
+Supported by NUS Healthy Campus Initiative.

 Design for Public Health Nutrition

 Public Health Nutrition refers to the promotion and maintenance of nutrition-related health of a population, through organised efforts and informed choices of society.
 It deals with both under (deficiency) and over-consumption (toxicity) of nutrients.